Barcelona

 The future of the municipal group

-Although Janet Sanz's departure marks the departure of the last active representative from Ada Colau's first team to become mayor, one of its leading figures could soon return.
-Gerardo Pisarello, now a member of Congress and among those present at Sanz's farewell party this Monday, is among the candidates to lead Barcelona en Común's bid for the City Council in 2027.
+Although Janet Sanz's departure marks the departure of the last active City Council representative from Ada Colau's first team, one of its leading figures could soon return.
+Gerardo Pisarello, now a member of Congress, was among those present at Sanz's farewell this Monday. appears in all the crossings as one of the candidates to lead the Barcelona en Comú candidacy for the City Council in 2027.

 Cargando